Harness Secrets Management Overview

 These Secrets Managers store the key, perform encryption and decryption, and also store the secrets (encrypted key pair).
 Neither the keys nor the secrets are stored in the Harness database.
 A reference to the secret is stored in the Harness database.

-In Community and On-Prem accounts, Harness uses a random-key secrets store as the Harness Secrets Manager.
+In Community and Self-Managed Enterprise Edition accounts, Harness uses a random-key secrets store as the Harness Secrets Manager.